 The divorcing spouses must work towards a mutually agreeable resolution to resolve all divorce issues.
 If both parties have agreed to proceed with an uncontested divorce but have trouble communicating with each other, they can participate in mediation.

 Mediation is a voluntary process where a neutral third party facilitates a conversation between the spouses.
-After the spouses agree, a draft agreement will be drafted, which is later presented to the court.
-The court will go through the documents and, if satisfied with everything, it will become a legally binding document.
-At that moment, it will become a divorce order.
+After the spouses agree, a draft agreement will be produced, which is later presented to the court.
+If the court is satisfied with everything, it will become a legally binding divorce order.

 What Are the Reasons for Contesting a Divorce?